fharper/gutencat/LEARNING.md

 - Could be nice to have the [Block Plugin Checker](https://wordpress.org/plugins/developers/block-plugin-validator/) as part of the `npm run-script` in addition to the web version.
 - I can't believe Dashicon didn't have a cat one!
 I know, this won't be used in the future, but I had to say it.
 - I'm thinking of writing an article on how to debug Gutenberg blocks with [Visual Studio Code](https://code.visualstudio.com) while using `wp-env`.
 The wrapping of multiple things inside means that you have to do 2-3 things differently.
 Nothing super complicated but it's the kind of blog post that is usually welcome by people not savvy with this tech stack.
+- I assumed there is someone or multiple person helping and supporting the contributor.
+It might be nice to have a chat with [Juliette](https://github.com/jrfnl).
+I understand where she came from, and how it is frustrating, but from my point of view, she could have handled [this](https://github.com/WordPress/WordPress-Coding-Standards/issues/1967#issuecomment-809393290) a bit better.Again, not debating the reasons, and I sure know it's not easy to navigate open source with the community and all that comes with it.
+Weirdly enough, I love deescalating those kinds of situations and be sure that both parties are satisfied.
+In the end, it's the health and safeness of the community that is always on the line.
+My two cents.

 ### Documentation